BethMassi/VolumeMount/LIFECYCLE.md

 # Aspire App Lifecycle Guide

-This guide provides a high-level overview of the lifecycle phases of a .NET Aspire application, from development through local deployment to production release.
+This guide provides a high-level overview of the lifecycle phases of an Aspire application, from development through local deployment to production release.
 This example demonstrates how Aspire orchestrates containerized applications with persistent storage and CI/CD automation.

 > 📚 For complete Aspire documentation, visit [aspire.dev](https://aspire.dev/)